goofycoder/arsenal/javascript/javascript.md

 - embed JavaScript code within ```<script>``` tags in HTML files, and when the browser loads the file, it will execute the code.

+- JavaScript is a typeless language.
+You do not need to specify in the script what data type a variable is.

 - JavaScript is a case-sensitive language
 	- however, that HTML is not case-sensitive (although XHTML is).
 	- Many client-side JavaScript objects and properties have the same names as the HTML tags and attributes they represent.
 While these tags and attribute names can be typed in any case in HTML, in JavaScript they typically must be all lowercase.
 For example, the HTML onclick event handler attribute is sometimes specified as onClick in HTML, but it must be specified as onclick in JavaScript code .